Shannon Worrell

 Shannon Worrell is a singer-songwriter based in Charlottesville, Virginia.
 Known for a series of critically acclaimed albums in the 1990s culminating with an appearance (as September 67) on the Lilith Fair tour and for collaborations with fellow Charlottesville-based musicians Dave Matthews and Tim Reynolds, Worrell's acoustic songwriting has been described as "subtly orchestrated chamber pop" and "like a lean country cousin of the Throwing Muses."

 Early career and Three Wishes

-Worrell was born in Charlottesville to a prominent local media family; her father, Thomas E. Worrell, inherited a media network consisting of the Charlottesville Daily Progress and 28 other newspapers.
+Worrell grew up in Charlottesville in a prominent local media family; her grandfather, Gene Worrell, founded a Worrell Newspapers in Bristol, Virginia in the 1940's, which grew to include the Charlottesville Daily Progress and 30+ more dailies and weeklies.
 She graduated from the University of Virginia in 1990 and stayed in Charlottesville, participating in the local music scene.